Article Page

 How to Execute a Valid Declaration Step-by-Step

-Step 1: Establish the Pure Sequence
+Step 1: Secure Your Pure Sequence

-Step 2: Form the Second Sequence
+Step 2: Complete the Second Sequence

 How to Execute a Valid Declaration Step-by-Step

-Step 1: Establish the Pure Sequence
+Step 1: Secure Your Pure Sequence

-Step 2: Form the Second Sequence
+Step 2: Complete the Second Sequence

-Step 3: Organize Remaining Cards
+Step 3: Group the Remaining Cards

 Step 4: The Final Discard